 The answer is because FRE is a proxy for readability, and readability is obviously important.
 It can affect the user experience – something that is becoming increasingly important in the industry SEO over the years.

 If searchers find your content difficult to read and understand, they are likely to leave.
 This leads to negative user experience signals like low time on page, time on page, and high bounce rate, which may signal to Google that your page is not a great result.

 Worse still, because fewer visitors actually consume the content, fewer people will link to it – and we know that backlinks are one of the most important ranking factors.

-Since readability is important, it seems likely that you should optimize your content if you can Read also : The Complete Guide for Beginners.FRE Score is too low, right?
+Since readability is important, it seems likely that you should optimize your content if you can Read also : What Is It, How to Do It.FRE Score is too low, right?